20jam/php-oop/readme.md

 - `./snippets`: contains code snippets.
 [Currently, only UltiSnips vim]
 - `./src`: contains examples for every section in this file, it can be used while solving challenges.

-## Contribue
-If you like to contribue, it's awesome!
-Just keep in mind this project using phpcs to achieve unified code style.
-So make sure you run

-`composer install` to install the dev dependencies

-Then you can run code checks by using the composer script

-`composer phpcs`

-or use the code beautifier to auto fix violations.

-`composer phpcbf`

-**Please run phpcs and slove all issues before creating a pull request**

-(i) This project is not about a real code lib.
-It's about OOP examples for better understanding.
-That's why the ruleset.xml exclude 2 fundamental PSR1 rules.

 # NOTES
 ## Object Oriented Programming